pacificclimate/pycds/pycds/alembic/versions/434b4a868241_add_metadata_change_history/md_hx_100/add_foreign_hx_keys.md

                 fk_metadata_history_table_name :=
                         mdhx_hx_table_name(fk_metadata_collection_name);
                 fk_metadata_id := (hstore(NEW) -> fk_metadata_id_name)::integer;

-                -- Extract the foreign metadata history id corresponding to the metadata -- id in this record.
-This will be the foreign key for this record. fk_query := format(
+                -- Extract the most recent foreign metadata history id corresponding to -- the foreign metadata id in this record.
+This will be the foreign -- key to use.
+                fk_query := format(
                         'SELECT DISTINCT ON (%1$I) %2$I ' ||
                         'FROM %3$I WHERE %1$I = $1 ' ||